The way you do one thing IS the way you do everything

 Another sign of her internal discomfort was her constant laughing at nothing.
 She too often ended sentences with a giggle and had difficulty maintaining eye contact with me.

-In our work together, we were able to piece together that growing up she felt invisible.
+In our work together, we were able to discover that growing up she felt invisible.
 Her younger brother received most of the attention, then she was next up, making him nine years younger than the oldest.
 He was the baby, and they treated him as such.
-An older sister had chronic health issues that siphoned off the parents' attention, and the eldest always acted as the third parent.
+An older sister had chronic health issues that siphoned off the parents' attention, and the eldest always acted as a third parent.
 The message Sally got loud and clear was: "Your needs have to fit in.
 We don't have time for you to want differently.
 You will get what we give you...and you should be grateful for that."

-Her childhood home life was so chaotic that one time the family left the house while Sally was five and in the bathroom and no one noticed that she was missing for two hours.
+Her childhood home life was so chaotic that one time the family left the house while Sally was five and in the bathroom, and no one noticed that she was missing for two hours.

 She constantly felt like the black sheep of the family...always lamenting: "Where do I belong?"
 Her constant need to re-enact her anxiety as a young child kept her locked on a treadmill, repeating that old pattern because it was familiar.
 Changing that behavior, in her sub-conscious, meant she would be rejected once again; abandoned once again.

 In the middle of the two extremes, there is calmness through order.
-And, we can feel the vibration.
+And we can feel the vibration.
 It springs from respect of the property and of the tenant.
 The environment is clean.
-Visually, things make sense and don't cry out: DON"T TOUCH ME; it looks lived in without being messy.
+Visually, things make sense and don't cry out: DON'T TOUCH ME; it looks lived in without being messy.
 It is neither sterile or out of control.
 The owner is calm, and does not make excuses as to why the house is a mess, because it's not.
 It's peaceful; all the books and objects are being cared for, they feel secure, and so does the owner.
 And this calmness extends to their wallet.